ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 cached information about the state of the TEEP Agent, or logging the results.

 If the TAM received an Error message with ERR_ATTESTATION_REQUIRED, it indicates that the TEEP Agent is requesting attestation of the TAM.
-In this case, the TAM MUST return another QueryRequest containing attestation-payload and/or suit-report to the TEEP Agent.
+In this case, the TAM MUST return another QueryRequest containing attestation-payload and/or suit-report to the TEEP Agent before advancing to an Update message.

 If any other Error message is received, the TAM can handle it in any implementation specific way, but {{error-message-def}} provides recommendations for such handling.